MLDERES/Py4Analytics/book/data/DataDictionary.md

+# Selected Data Dictionary
+Following are the data dictionaries for select datasets provided.
+Many of these datasets were currated into a collection from [Data Mining for Business Analytics: Concepts, Techniques, and Applications in Python](https://github.com/gedeck/dmba).
+There are several from other sources as well.
+The ones that are explicitly used in the attached notebook are described here and attributed as best as possible.

-# Boston Housing
+## Boston Housing
 This dataset contains information collected by the US Census Service concerning housing in the area of Boston Massachusetts.
 It was obtained from the StatLib archive (http://lib.stat.cmu.edu/datasets/boston).
 The dataset has 506 cases.
-* __Source__: The data was originally published by Harrison, D. and Rubinfeld, D.L. `Hedonic prices and the demand for clean air', J. Environ.
+__Source__: The data was originally published by Harrison, D. and Rubinfeld, D.L. `Hedonic prices and the demand for clean air', J. Environ.
 Economics & Management, vol.5, 81-102, 1978.

 There are 14 attributes in each case of the dataset.
 They are:
     CRIM 	per capita crime rate by town
     ZN     	proportion of residential land zoned for lots over 25,000 sq.ft.